IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 ### Component Breakdown
 1. AI Diagnosis Module: Utilizes advanced AI algorithms to analyze symptoms and provide preliminary diagnoses.
-2. Doctor Recommendation Engine: Matches users with suitable doctors.
+2. Doctors Recommendation Engine: Matches users with suitable doctors.
-3. User Profile Management: We keep track of user profiles and their medical history.
+3. User Profile Management: keeps track of user profiles and their medical history.

 ### Data Management
 The platform will employ a relational database management system.
 We will use PostgreSQL to store user profiles, symptom data, preliminary diagnoses, and doctor information.